Data-drone/deep_learning_exp/README.md

 - Pytorch doesn't play nice by default with objectstores
 - See: webdataset and the videos on this channel for details:
   - https://www.youtube.com/channel/UCzP3yTgqIiwHC_WN6at7KVQ
+- webdataset is a designed to batch up the dataset into tarfiles, one batch per tarfile
+  - How do we make it adaptable with to different batchsizes